Transfer Pricing tax compliance

 Transfer price benchmarking serves several crucial purposes:

-2. Supporting transfer pricing policies and documentation
+2. Practice to promote transfer pricing regimes and records

 Benchmarking Process